The Hidden Benefits of Outsourcing Payroll

 Keeping the payroll process running in a business may be costly.

 Outsourcing payroll processing to a payroll provider lowers direct payroll processing expenses.
-It also eliminates the costs of hidden fees, such as employer PRSI and annual leave.
+It also eliminates the costs of hidden costs such as employer National Insurance contributions and leave administration.

 So, you can save money on both personnel and infrastructure.
 This lowers the upfront cost of launching a firm for new enterprises.
 While for established businesses, it implies more money for shareholders and stakeholders.